On the Expressive Power of Deep Neural Networks: Measures of Expressivity

 The analysis is complicated by the statistical dependence on the image of the input $z^{(d+1)}(t)$.
 So we instead form a recursion by looking at the component of the difference perpendicular to the image of the input in that layer, i.e. $\norm{\perpart{\delta z^{(d+1)}}(t)}$, which results in the condition on $x(t)$ in the statement.

 In Figures \ref{CIFAR10_traj_length}, \ref{MNIST_traj_length}, we see the growth of an input trajectory for ReLU networks on CIFAR-10 and MNIST.
 The CIFAR-10 network is convolutional but we observe that these layers also result in similar rates of trajectory length increases to the fully connected layers.
 We also see, as would be expected, that pooling layers act to \textit{reduce} the trajectory length.

-In Figure \ref{fig growth} we plot the lower and upper (see Appendix) bounds for trajectory growth with a hard tanh network.
+We discuss upper bounds in the Appendix.

 For the hard tanh case (and more generally any bounded non-linearity), we can formally prove the relation of trajectory length and transitions under an assumption: assume that while we sweep $x(t)$ all neurons are saturated unless transitioning saturation endpoints, which happens very rapidly.
 (This is the case for e.g. large initialization scales).
 Then we have: